erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 Furthermore the forces and torques applied to the pendulum during the simulated compensation assumed a fixed robot.
 The motion of the robots base, due to oscillations of the platform are therefore not taken into account in the forces and torques.
 To fix this, one needs to integrate the robot multibody simulation into the pendulum model.
-Through the addition of either more realistic inverse kinematics, that take axis accelerations into account, or a hardware-in-the-loop setup that uses the actual robot controller, one could then begin development of robot based compensation strategies and validation of said strategies as they work together with the dampening controller.
+Through the addition of either more realistic inverse kinematics, that take axis accelerations into account, or a hardware-in-the-loop setup that uses the actual robot controller, one could then develop robot based compensation strategies and validate said strategies as they work in coordination with the dampening controller.

 Given that one will later on wish to also extend the model to include the remainder of the crane, my recommendation would be to implement a modular multibody simulation into which one integrates the model of the CMG dynamics.
 This should be possible in Modelica, Simulink Simmechanics or other toolkits.
 While the CMG array could also be modeled using this approach, I would recommend the use of the explicit model used in this work, as it makes it possible to distinguish the various torque components.
-This proved to be of great value in understanding the the gyroscopic system.
+This proved to be of great value in understanding the gyroscopic system.

 ## Other Work Required